Cosmology of Kyoto: Plot

-The game is set in the medieval city of Kyoto around the year 1000, during the Heian period of Japanese history.
+The game is set in the medieval city of Heian-kyō around the year 1000, during the Heian period of Japanese history.
 The game lacks an overall plot, but it instead presents fragmented narratives in a non-linear manner, as the player character encounters various non-player characters while wandering the city.
 These narratives are cross-referenced to an encyclopedia, providing background information as the narratives progress and as the player comes across various characters and locations, with various stories and related information appearing at distinct locations.

 Many of the characters in the game are based on real-life characters from the city and their appearances in the game are often loosely based on tales from the Konjaku Monogatarishū.
-The game deals with religion and philosophy, particularly Buddhism and Buddhist philosophy, as well as myth and legend.
+The game deals with religion and Buddhism and Buddhist philosophy, as well as myth and legend.

-Production

-The game's readme.txt file has the following quote:

-"Today the outlook and spirit of the ancient capital is increasingly recognized as a key to the understanding of Japanese and East Asian civilization, throwing light on the roots of modern patterns and problems."
+Development

-The game was authored using Macromedia software, and distributed in the United States by Scientia Software.
+The game was authored using Macromedia Director.

 Reception

 Upon release in North America, the game received wide critical acclaim.
 However, it was not a commercial success in North America, attracting only a devoted cult following, partly because of its limited production run making it difficult to find and partly because of its slow-paced gameplay.